December real retail sales tank; industrial production also declines; consumer slowdown seems nearly certain

 Thus real retail sales are down -5.1% from their April peak:

 Recall that real retail sales rose 1.8% in October.
-So I suspect a large part of the decline is that, fearing shortages on the shelves at Christmastime, many consumers advanced their purchases of Christmas gifts by several months.
+So I suspect a large part of the decline is that, fearing that they will not be able to display enough products on their commercial shelving at Christmas time, many consumers advanced their purchases of Christmas gifts by several months.
 Still, the net decline since September has been -2.2%.

 Nevertheless they remain 9.2% higher than one year ago.
 In the past 70+ years before the pandemic hit, real retail sales were only higher YoY briefly in the early 1980s, as well as for about 16 months during the 1940s, 50s, and 60s.